BluePlanetResearch/proposals/HealthDataNet-v4.md

 ASG
 11/22/2021

-Work in progress, material towards end is from a previous unsubmitted proposal
+Work in progress, funding and roadmap tbd

 **HealthDataNet**